torbsd/torbsd.github.io/faq.md

 That is true, but unfortunately inaccurate.
 The current Tor download does not work on any of the BSDs for a variety of reasons.

 ## "I run a Tor relay on such and such Linux distribution.
 How hard would it be to run a BSD relay for me?" ##

+First, particularly in reference to [this Reddit thread](https://www.reddit.com/r/linux/comments/356iyy/torbsd_diversity_project_help_move_tor_nodes_from/), anyone technical enough to run a robust and secure Tor relay should stick with the operating system they are most comfortable with.
+Nothing is more dangerous than someone running a public anonymity server on an operating system with which they are unfamiliar. __We are not interested in moving "Tor nodes from Linux to BSD."__ We want __more__ nodes, preferably by increasing the number of BSD nodes faster, not by converting anyone to anything.

 On the surface of a BSD system, command-line interactions are similar to most Linux distros.
 While not the default shell on any BSD, bash is available as a port and package on all of them, although shells such as tcsh and ksh are more than capable in themselves.